 Department of Physics Endowed Scholarships and Scholarship Donors

-The Department of Physics is very fortunate to have several endowed scholarships for our students.
+The Department of Physics and Astronomy is very fortunate to have several endowed scholarships for our students.
 This would obviously not be true without the significant generosity of the donors of these scholarships over many years.
-The Department of Physics and all of the scholarship recipients are very grateful to these donors.
+The Department of Physics and Astronomy and all of the scholarship recipients are very grateful to these donors.
 What follows are brief discussions of the donors of these scholarships, along with brief descriptions of the scholarships they have made possible.

 Mr. J. Fred and Mrs. Odetta Greer Bucy